-The Butterfly house and surrounding gardens welcome visitors through October.
-Beginning July 9, Tyler will hold a three-week-long Open House in this vibrant and exciting new space.
 Our docents and volunteers are on hand to answer your questions and explore the science behind the changes we’ve made.
-We’ll also have a new activity called “Can you find me?” which helps visitors discover plants, insects and the fun details of what makes this a home for our friends.
-You can help us collect important data on what we’re seeing in the gardens.
-Download at home by clicking below, come and witness ecology at work.
-Cards change every few weeks so check often.
-You never know what you might discover.
+We have an updated “Can you Find Me?” card that helps visitors discover plants, insects, and the fun details of what makes this home for our friends.
+Download before you arrive by clicking below, then come and witness ecology at work.
+Cards change every few weeks, so check back often.
+You never know what you might discover!
 Copies are also available during your visit.

 Special thanks to our donors for their generous funding support: